ahmetmujde/Exam-Reader/README.md

-## PHP Optical character recognition
+## PHP Exam-Reader
-### This project is Optical character recognition for lessons exams.
+### This proje for teachers or scholls.
+This proje makes the exams read and compares real exam between student's exam.
+Then writes results but you must write txt file real exam and all student's  answers.